spec-framework/documentation/book.md

-One widget can also keep the ui elements of its sub widgets which did not need to be rebuilt\.
-The message  `needRebuild: false` need to be sent to any of those sub widgets\.
+One widget can also keep the ui elements of its sub widgets which did not need to be rebuilt\.The message `needRebuild: false` need to be sent to any of those sub widgets\.

 ###4\.2\.
 Dynamic add and removal of subwidgets

-If an user interface needs a various number of sub widgets that can not be predicted at compilation time, another approach is needed\.
-When one faces this scenario, he or she should subclass  `DynamicComposableModel` for his or her application\.
+If an user interface needs a various number of sub widgets that can not be predicted at compilation time, another approach is needed\.When one faces this scenario, he or she should subclass `DynamicComposableModel` for his or her application\.

-Then the instantion of the sub widgets is a bit different\.
-The method  `instantiateModels:` should be used\.
-It takes as argument an array of pairs\.
-Each pair is composed of the unique name of the widget as key, and the name of the widget class as value\.
-Then a widget can be accessed by sending a message whose selector is the widget name\.
+Then the instantion of the sub widgets is a bit different\.The method `instantiateModels:` should be used\.It takes as argument an array of pairs\.Each pair is composed of the unique name of the widget as key, and the name of the widget class as value\.Then a widget can be accessed by sending a message whose selector is the widget name\.

 By example, if a widget named `button` is created, the this widget can be accessed by calling `self button` as shown in the example [1\.11\. ](#ex_dynamic_creation)\.